schombert/Project-Alice/docs/extensions.md

 - `alice_privateinvestment_subject_transfer`: Percentage [0;100] of subjects' and overlord's private investment pool transferred daily when no useful projects are done.
 Overlord distributes money to subjects and subjects contribute to the overlord.
 Default: 2.0
 - `alice_allow_revoke_subject_states`: Allows overlord to take subjects' states raising their militancy and giving separatism.
 Default: 0.0
 - `alice_leadership_generation_divisor`: To allow for battles to generate leadership, passive leadership generation is divided by this.
+- `alice_auto_hire_generals`: set to 0.0 to disable the game hiring generals and admirals automatically.

 **Crises and conferences:**
 - `alice_crisis_necessary_base_win_ratio = 2.5f`: Strength Ratio at which AI submits to demands after 80 temperature